Information about applying for a place at a selective school in North Yorkshire.

 Day places are offered in accordance with our admissions criteria.
 The offer of a boarding place cannot be converted into a day place, or the other way round.

-You have to pay fees for boarding places which are paid termly.
-Fees for 2015/2016 are:
+You have to pay fees for boarding places which are paid weekly or termly.
+You can see the fees for 2018 to 2019 here.

-Fees are all inclusive except for charges relating to trips and / or activities.
+Fees are all inclusive except for charges relating to trips and activities.

 You are advised that, should you decide to withdraw your child from Ripon Grammar School prior to the completion of their secondary education, you are required to give the authority and the school one term's written notice of that decision.
 You should also be aware that all boarders will be required to pay a bond, equivalent to 50 per cent of the first term's boarding fee when returning the signed formal acceptance.
 This bond is returned to you when your child leaves boarding, assuming all due fees have been paid to the school.